-How to know your rights and obligations as mortgagor (borrower)
+Know your rights and obligations as mortgagor (borrower) within NZ

 Obligation to repay the loan principal and interest

-If you borrow money under a mortgage, your most obvious and important obligation is that you must repay both the principal amount borrowed and the interest.
+If you borrow money under a New Zealand mortgage, your most obvious and important obligation is that you must repay both the principal amount borrowed and the interest.

 Can I challenge the interest rate?